 fictional characters, description 'forcing' effects on the observers or

 not matching the character actual build or powers or, in general, any

 character whose name or description the DMs find inappropriate will be

 asked to remake with a proper name (there is a random name generator as

-a last resort) or deleted.
+a last resort).
 All characters start at level 1, and

 therefore their backgrounds should fit the level.
 No retired generals,

 famed dragon slayers or powerful archwizards.
 Any special background